Data Annotations are a set of predefined attributes used in C# to apply specific configurations to class properties.

 Main Data Annotations

-Let’s look at some of the most important Data Annotations in Entity Framework and how to use each of them.
+Let’s look at some of the most important Data Annotations in Entity Framework and how to use each one.

 Table and Column Configuration